 4. Social Media Shopping

 Social media is another way that jewelry stores can reach potential customers and get their products directly in front of their target audience.
-Perhaps the most beneficial social media app for both jewelers and shoppers alike is Instagram.
+Perhaps the most beneficial social media app for jewelers and shoppers is Instagram.

 A couple of years ago, Instagram debuted a shopping feature.
 This enables businesses to effectively showcase their products and designs to a limitless array of customers all across the globe.
 Businesses simply tag their products in their pictures like they would tag a person’s account.
 When a user visits a business’s Instagram account, they can scroll through posts, then tap on an item they are interested in.
 The feature will show the item’s price, and if they want to see more details about the piece, they can double-tap, which then links to the company’s site where they can easily make a purchase.

 This innovative shopping experience makes browsing for and purchasing jewelry more actionable and less transactional and less intimidating.
 Ultimately, it’s marketing that benefits the business because of its low cost and huge reach and the consumer because it gives them easy access to jewelry on a platform that they’re comfortable with and enjoys using.

 One of the most beneficial trends in the jewelry industry is financing.
 When a jewelry business offers to finance for their customers, the shopper doesn’t have to postpone a purchase due to a lack of immediately available funds—an especially important consideration if someone is shopping for an engagement ring!
 So often, jewelry symbolizes love, gratitude, and celebration.
 Financing options allow customers to give symbolic gifts—or buy something special for themselves—without waiting.